hupili/min-pypi-hello/README.md

 [view on GitHub](https://github.com/hupili/min-pypi-hello)
 )

-   * A module of called `minpypihello` that you can import and print a helloworld.
+   * A package called `minpypihello`, which contains a module called `modhello`.
+   You can import using `from minpypihello import modhello`.
    * A script that can be executed directly to print a helloworld message.

 ## 1. Check the Project and Study Files

-Run `./myhello` and see if it works as intended.
+Run `./myhello` and see if it works as expected.
 Navigate under this repo and see those files for an example layout.

     min-pypi-hello/